timbec/gatsby-portfolio-blog/content/blog/diving-into-blockchain-1/index.md

 So back to **The Truth Machine**: what is the blockchain?

 In its most basic sense, the blockchain is an online ledger, a means of recording every transaction in that ledger, and making those transactions public.
-The identity of the person or entity making the transaction can be (but doesn't have to be) anonymous but the transaction itself is recorded, made public - and, importantly, can't be altered once it has been completed.
+The identity of the person or entity making the transaction can be (but doesn't have to be) anonymous but the transaction itself is recorded, is always public - and, importantly, can't be altered once it has been completed.

 From the intro: